 The Banking Regulators are tasked with monitoring the safety and soundness of depository institutions, and supervising all activities of depository institutions within their jurisdictions.
-The OCC regulates national banks and federal thrifts, and the Federal Reserve and FDIC serve as the primary federal regulator for state-chartered banks and thrifts - the former regulating state-chartered banks and thrifts that choose to be Federal Reserve members, and the latter regulating nonmembers.
+The OCC regulates national banks and federal thrifts, and the Federal Reserve and FDIC serve as the primary federal regulator for state-chartered banks and thrifts - the former regulating state-chartered banks that choose to be Federal Reserve members, and the latter regulating non-member banks and state-chartered thrifts.
 The FDIC also has a role in regulating all federal and state banks and thrifts, as the insurer of their deposits.
 Finally, in its capacity as the consolidated supervisor of bank and thrift holding companies, the Federal Reserve oversees the activities of institutions that control or are affiliated with banks or thrifts.

-The SEC regulates the offer and sale of securities (which include securities options and security-based swaps), US securities markets and certain market participants such as clearing agencies, brokerdealers, investment advisers and investment funds.
-The CFTC regulates activities relating to derivatives - primarily futures, options on futures and swaps.
+The SEC regulates the offer and sale of securities (which include securities options and security-based swaps), US securities markets and certain market participants such as securities exchanges, clearing agencies, broker-dealers, investment advisers and investment funds.
+The CFTC regulates activities relating to non-security derivatives - primarily futures, options on futures and swaps.
 Persons regulated by the CFTC include, among others, futures exchanges, derivatives clearing organisations, futures commission merchants (FCMs), swap dealers, commodity pool operators and 'commodity trading advisors'.

-The CFPB regulates consumer financial products and services, which includes, among others, extensions of credit, certain real estate settlement services, cheque cashing and financial data processing.
+The CFPB regulates consumer financial products and services, which include among others, extensions of credit, certain real estate settlement services, cheque cashing and financial data processing.

-Many financial institutions are subject to multiple regulators to the extent that they engage in multiple financial activities.
+Many financial institutions are subject to multiple regulators to the extent that they engage in multiple financial activities or are part of a diversified holding company structure.